 Milford Sound is one of the most photographed destinations in New Zealand thanks to its dramatic towering peaks that plunge directly to the ocean.
 Embarking on a kayak tour is the best way to immerse yourself in the landscape, and gives perspective to how impressive the mountains of Fiordland are.
 Most overnight boat cruises on Milford Sound include an afternoon of kayaking from the boat, one of many reasons to spend the night on Milford Sound!

 10. Doubtful Sound

-The lesser known sibling to Milford Sound, Doubtful Sound is just as scenic and awe-inspiring.
+The lesser-known sibling to Milford Sound, Doubtful Sound is just as scenic and awe-inspiring.
 It is more remote and a little harder to get to, meaning you will find fewer people here and more serenity.
 You can rent kayaks or join a guided tour, and enjoy the peace and quiet of remote Fiordland National Park.
-Our World Heritage Walking Tour take you into not only Milford Sound, but Doubtful Sound as well.
+Our World Heritage Walking Tour takes you into not only Milford Sound, but Doubtful Sound as well.

 Most of our South Island tours include a guided kayak in one of the locations described above.
 If kayaking is your thing (or if you’re new to kayaking but would love to try it out), our Masterpiece Tour includes both the Lochmara Bay kayak in the Marlborough Sounds and a paddle on Lake Mapourika on the West Coast, as well as the option to explore the Abel Tasman by kayak on your free day!
 For more information on our New Zealand Trails Tours, request a FREE COPY OF OUR BROCHURE today!